FrancescoRocca/mcrs/README.md

 # mcrs

-A text-only Minecraft Server in Rust
+A minimal text-only Minecraft server written in Rust.

+> Educational project for learning Rust, not intended for production use.